graasp/docs/docs/developer/references/deployment-flow.md

 from users interacting with the platform.
 This process does not allow rolling deployments and requires a service interruption.
 We think that at our scale these trade-offs are acceptable as they allow us to reduce the complexity of deploying a new version of the platform.
-In the `db-only` state a single use task containing the migration code is run.
+In the `db-only` state a single-use task containing the migration code is run.

 The `stopped` state stops all services and puts the platform in a "deep-sleep".